kkent030315/jekyll-twitter-theme/_posts/2020-01-01-hello-world.markdown

 ---
 layout: post
 title: Hello Jekyll!
-description: "This is a first post of my blog!"
+description: "Hello Jekyll!"
 ---

 # Hello Jekyll!

-This is a twitter theme for Jekyll...
+This is a twitter theme for Jekyll.